zhenqi-he/zhenqi-he.github.io/_pages/about.md

 News
 ======
+- 04/24: One co-first-authored paper accepted to DGM4MICCAI 2024!
 - 04/24: One co-authored paper accepted to AIME2024!
 - 01/24: Join Huawei Hong Kong Research Center - Theory Lab as a Research Intern
 - 06/23: One first-author paper accepted to MICCAI 2023 after rebuttal!